bluerobotics/ardusub-zola/advanced-usage/index.md

 The default BlueOS interface is simplified, and shows only the major tools that most people are likely to find useful.
 Full functionality is available via "Pirate Mode", which can be enabled from the [settings in the sidebar](#settings).
+Note that Pirate Mode is advanced/development mode, and should be used with care.

 This documentation by default shows the full functionality interface, to provide an overview of _all_ functionality instead of a limited subset, but if you're only